Lucyjpjones/lj-fscr/testing.md

 ### **Additional Testing**

-- The Website was tested on Google Chrome, Safari browsers, Firefox, and Edge.
+- The Website was tested on Google Chrome, Safari browsers, Firefox, and Microsoft Edge.

 - The website was viewed on a variety of devices including HP Laptop, Macbook pro, Ipad, IPhones (Version SE, 6, 7, 8, 11, 12, 12 max pro), Huawei P20 pro.